isomerpages/pa-cdcvouchers-v2/_donate-cdc-vouchers/FAQs on Donation.md

   </li>
 	<li>
     <input type="checkbox" id="accordion11">
-    <label for="accordion11"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">Will I be eligible for tax deduction for the donation of CDC Vouchers 2021 and 2022? </span></label>
+    <label for="accordion11"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">Will I be eligible for tax deduction for the donation of CDC Vouchers 2023? </span></label>
     <div>
  			<p>Yes, as the cash value of the balance of your household’s CDC Vouchers will be donated to your preferred charity, you may be eligible for tax deduction.
-Tax deduction may be provided by respective Charity, depending on the respective Charity’s policy on issuance of tax deduction, which will be reflected in the Year of Assessment 2024.</p>
+Tax deduction may be provided by respective Charity, depending on the respective Charity’s policy on issuance of tax deduction, which will be reflected in the Year of Assessment 2025.</p>
 			<p>
-CDCs will share your details with your preferred charity after 31 January 2023 i.e. last day of donation, for them to assess and issue the tax-deduction receipt directly, if any.
+CDCs will share your details with your preferred charity after 31 January 2024 i.e. last day of donation, for them to assess and issue the tax-deduction receipt directly, if any.
 </p>
 	</div>
   </li>